zgdino/randomPerson/setup/README.md

 # remember

--there are different ways of accessing nested values -this project showcased multiple
--refresh on prop drilling OR Global context hook
+-this project showcased multiple ways of accessing nested values -refresh on prop drilling OR Global context hook
--API used in this project changes on every refresh
+-API used in this project changes on every refresh -changed the original code to have a dark background -dark mode tutorial
 -